Category: Uncategorized

 He is factual, calm, and deeply reassuring.
 I trusted him at every step, even when he said I should go on the dreaded prednisone.
 I spent two years under his direct care and am now back under the NHS, still within his team at the Royal Brompton.

 And I’ll say this plainly: if you think you have sarcoidosis or if you have it, you need to be under that team.
-Period.

 Next stop – test results and understanding the diagnosis.